z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 ![alt text](images/runner32.gif "Runner sprite")

+The sprite has 8 "frames" of animation.
 As in previous examples, we code this graphics data as an assembly listing:

 ```
 SECTION rodata_user